linuxmin/videoCodeOCR/README.md

 Run "mvn clean install" to execute the clean and install Maven goals

-Run "docker build -t harb/ocr ." to build the docker image (this can take a while, use "-{}-progress plain" as parameter for verbose progress output)
+Run "docker build -t harb/ocr ." to build the docker image (this can take a while, use "--progress plain" as parameter for verbose progress output)

 Run "docker run --name ocr -t -i -p 8083:8083 harb/ocr" to run the container